SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 To display segments, you must first have a class conform to the `SRGSegment` protocol, which captures the definition of a segment:

-* Segments correspond to a time range for the media URL being played
+* Segments correspond to a time range for the media URL being played.
-* Segments can be optionally blocked to prevent users from seing them
+* Segments can be optionally blocked to prevent users from seing them.

 Once you have segments, simply supply them to the player controller when playing a URL: